rincondf/CM_prediction/README.md

 This repository contents the code associated with prediction of codling moth population dynamics from phenology models and field data.

-The codling moth capture dataset used in this study is available from the Okanagan-Kootenay Sterile Insect Release Board (https://www.oksir.org/) upon reasonable request to sirinfo@oksir.org.
+The codling moth capture data set used in this study is available from the Okanagan-Kootenay Sterile Insect Release Board (https://www.oksir.org/) upon reasonable request to sirinfo@oksir.org.

 The provided folder should contain the following files: